p10rahulm/ScaleInvariantRL/README.md

 - `numpy` (we use version 1.20.1)
 - `matplotlib` (we use version 3.3.4)

-Other versions of these should work just fine, as long as you use Python 3
+Other versions of these should work just fine, as long as you use Python 3.
+These files are included in requirements.txt.
+For manually loading these libraries, one can type the following commands from a `pip` enabled shell

+    pip install numpy
+    pip install matplotlib

 ## Core Pipeline

 When you call `interface.py`, the pipeline uses the following files